Johnny Dole & the Scabs

-Johnny Dole & the Scabs were an early Australian punk rock group formed in 1976 by Terry Walsh (a.k.a.
+Johnny Dole & the Scabs were an Australian punk rock band formed in 1976 by Terry Walsh (a.k.a.
 Johnny Dole) on lead vocals, Dave Berry on bass guitar and vocals, Peter Mullany on guitar and Greg Morris on drums and vocals.
-They disbanded mid 1979.
+They were one of the first punk rock bands from Australia.
+Thee band disbanded in mid-1979 before briefly reuniting in 2013.
 A compilation album, Scab Animal 1977, was released in 1996.
 Terry Walsh died on 9 August 1987, aged 33.

 History

 The four founding members of Johnny Dole & the Scabs had all been members of a Sydney-based covers band, the Strays.
 By early 1977 that group were playing some original material including punk rock tracks.
 Their guitarist, Mark Wong See, left and Johnny Dole & the Scabs were formed by Terry Walsh (a.k.a.
 Johnny Dole) on lead vocals, Dave Berry on bass guitar and vocals, Peter Mullany on guitar and Greg Morris on drums and vocals.
 Most of the group's original tracks were co-written by Mullany and Walsh.

 Punk rock was not welcomed at most venues, so they approached ones that supported the genre.
 George Kringus, the manager of Radio Birdman, booked them at the Oxford Funhouse, Taylor Square, Sydney, with their first gig on 15 April 1977.
 According to Australian musicologist, Ian McFarlane, "Alongside the Hellcats and Johnny Dole and the Scabs, Psycho-Surgeons were one of the first bands to become associated with the scene that grew up around the Oxford Funhouse, the legendary venue in inner-city Sydney."

 Ray Walsh, Terry's brother, managed them.
 He had gathered contacts whilst a professional wrestler, under the stage name, Butcher Brown, and secured interviews with newspapers, including The Daily Mirror, The Daily Telegraph and The Sydney Morning Herald.
 A recording session with Sydney radio station, 2JJ's producer, Keith Walker led to interviews and songs being played.
 An interview on Channel 9's TV programme, A Current Affair, with Mike Carlton aired in January 1978.
 They supported the Saints at the Refectory, Sydney University.

 Peita Letchford, a student at the Australian Film, Television and Radio School (AFTRS), made a music video for their track, "Aggro".
 It was shot in Woolloomooloo in old factories, due to be demolished, it was not shown publicly at that time.
 Letchford died of cancer in the late 1990s, but the video was located in the AFTRS archives 30 years after it was made.